nearform/nscale-workshop/nscale-intro.md

 We should see from the configuration that nscale keeps its data in ~/.nscale/data.

 Now lets look at the nscaledemo repository.
-It containes the following files:
+It contains the following files:

 	├── README.md
 	├── definitions